nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-overview.md

 ![]({{file name='web_ui_with_side_panel.png'}} ?w=650,border=true)

-It leverages the web as a platform and allows enhanced productivity with direct access to last visited documents, collections, easy browsing between previous/next document, full-screen suggester and several other features built to provide a rich user experience.
+It leverages the web as a platform and allows enhanced productivity with direct access to last visited documents, collections, easy browsing between previous/next document, full screen suggester and several other features built to provide a rich user experience.
 Here are the most important topics on getting started with Web UI, customizing it and building new web apps using Nuxeo Elements:

 <div class="row">
 <div class="column medium-4" align="center">